 A 2013 national survey found that stewardship and conservation partnerships varied dramatically in identity, scope, capacity, governance structure, and scale-from fewer than 10,000 acres to nearly 500 million acres (McKinney & Johnson, 2009).
 They also change over time.
-Since its founding in 2016, the CLSN has grown from six to approximately 34 regional collaboratives spanning about 40% of California.
+Since its founding in 2016, the CLSN has grown from six to approximately 34 regional collaboratives spanning about 40% of California.3 work at scale.

-While many successful regional collaboratives exist, far too many lack sufficient, reliable resources to build and sustain the operational, management, adaptive, and collaborative capacities necessary to effectively do their work at scale.
 As outlined in Appendix B, investments in building and sustaining the collaborative processes and structures that underpin successful collaboration are prerequisites to success (Goldberg, 2018).

+While many successful regional collaboratives exist, far too many lack sufficient, reliable resources to build and sustain the operational, management, adaptive, and collaborative capacities necessary to effectively do their

-&lt;sup>3 See CLSN's participant networks map: https://calandscapestewardshipnetwork.org/map
+3 See CLSN's participant networks map: https://calandscapestewardshipnetwork.org/map